burlachenkok/exploring-python3/python3-note.md

 * The [Tiobe-Index](https://www.tiobe.com/tiobe-index/), which ranks programming languages by their popularity on their own metrics.
 * The [Google-Trends](https://trends.google.com/trends/explore?date=now%201-d&q=%2Fm%2F05z1_,%2Fm%2F0jgqg,C%23,%2Fm%2F07sbkfb,BASH&hl=r), which shows the relative interest in different topics over time in society.

-With this note, the authors have several objectives:
+With this note, the authors have three objectives:

-* To explain some technical details about certain language features.
+1. To explain some technical details about certain language features with examples.
 This can be a useful resource for those who found the Official Python Tutorial too complex or confusing.
+This can also help to fill in the gaps in one's understanding of the subject.

-* This can also help to fill in the gaps in one's understanding of the subject.
+2. Give a brief overview of various tools that can assist development in Python if you are in circumstances with using this Language.

-* Give a brief overview of various tools
+3. Provide a bridge from system-aware people to Python, as from Python to system-aware mentality.

-* Provide a bridge from system-aware people to Python, as from Python to system-aware mentality.
+> If after reading you wish to contribute to this document, please take a look into [contributions section](#contributions-to-this-document) of this document.

 ## What is Python